Privacy Policy

 • The processing is based on your consent or on the performance of a contract with you

-You have a right to object to the processing of your personal data where we are processing your personal data in reliance on our legitimate interests.
+Right to object You have a right to object to the processing of your personal data where we are processing your personal data in reliance on our legitimate interests.
 In these cases, we will stop processing your personal data unless we can demonstrate compelling legitimate interests which override your interests.
 You have a right to request information on the balancing test we have carried out.

 You also have a right to object where we are processing your personal data for direct marketing purposes.